chhuang-one/sqxclib/doc/SqQuery.md

 	// "SELECT * FROM users"
 	query->table("users");

-	// Because the 2rd argument does not exist, the 1st argument is handled as raw string. query->raw("WHERE city LIKE 'ber%'");
+	// Because the 2rd argument does not exist, the 1st argument is raw string. query->raw("WHERE city LIKE 'ber%'");

-	// Because the 2nd argument is NOT NULL, the 1st argument is handled as printf format string. query->raw("LIMIT %d OFFSET %d", 20, 10);
+	// Because the 2nd argument does exist, the 1st argument is printf format string. query->raw("LIMIT %d OFFSET %d", 20, 10);
 ```